LyubomirT/intense-rp-next/docs/welcome/quick-start-guide/download-and-install.md

 That's it!
 The app should start up just like the binary version.

 ### :material-linux: Building on Linux

+!!! tip "Linux Users"
+    This used to be essential for running the app, but now we have pre-built binaries for Linux too!
+If you prefer building from source or want to customize, you can still follow these steps.

 Linux installation is similar to Windows, but with a few platform-specific tweaks.
 Most distros will have Python pre-installed, so you're already halfway there.